 Leventhal School of Accounting Applicants for the B.S. degree in accounting offered through the USC Leventhal School of Accounting must first be admitted to the Marshall School of Business.
 In some cases, high school students who have demonstrated exceptional scholastic aptitude for the accounting major will be considered for admission as freshmen.
 For more information, write or call the USC Marshall School of Business, Office of Undergraduate Admission, Los Angeles, CA 90089-0805, (213) 740-8885, email firstname.lastname@example.org or consult USCweb (www.marshall.usc.edu/lsoa).

-School of Architecture (B.Arch., B.L.Arch.)
-Transfer students should note that the core curriculum will take five years to complete.
+School of Architecture (B.Arch., B.L.Arch., B.S., Architectural Studies) Transfer students should note that the core curriculum will take five years to complete.
 A portfolio is required of all applicants.
-For more information, write or call the USC School of Architecture, Los Angeles, CA 90089-0291, (213) 740-2420, email firstname.lastname@example.org or consult USCweb (www.usc.edu/dept/architecture).
+For more information, write or call the USC School of Architecture, Los Angeles, CA 90089-0291, (213) 740-2420, email email@example.com or consult USCweb (arch.usc.edu).

 Marshall School of Business Students may be admitted as incoming freshmen, as USC undergraduates transferring from another major or as students transferring from another college or university.
 Transfer students will be considered for admission to the Marshall School of Business once they have completed the prerequisite courses (college writing, macro and micro economics, business calculus).
 Students should contact the Marshall School for a detailed list of equivalent courses.
 For further information, write or call the USC Marshall School of Business, Office of Undergraduate Admission, Los Angeles, CA 90089-0805, (213) 740-8885, send email to firstname.lastname@example.org or consult USCweb (www.marshall.usc.edu).

-School of Cinema-Television (Critical Studies, Production and Writing for Screen and Television) Supplemental materials are due December 10.
+School of Cinematic Arts (Critical Studies, Interactive Entertainment, Production, and Writing for Screen and Television) Supplemental materials are due December 10.
 Transfer students applying to the writing program should note that the core curriculum takes four years to complete.
-For specific instructions on applications and required supplementary material, contact the USC School of Cinema-Television, Student Affairs Office, Los Angeles, CA 90089-2211, (213) 740-2911, email firstname.lastname@example.org or visit www.usc.edu/schools/cntv.
+For specific instructions on applications and required supplementary material, contact the USC School of Cinematic Arts, Student Affairs Office, Los Angeles, CA 90089-2211, (213) 740-2911, email email@example.com or visit www.usc.edu/schools/cntv.

-School of Dentistry Dental Hygiene All prerequisite and general education course work must be completed prior to entering dental hygiene classes, which begin in the fall of the student's junior year.
+School of Dentistry (Dental Hygiene) All prerequisite and general education course work must be completed prior to entering dental hygiene classes, which begin in the fall of the studentís junior year.
 Contact the department about completing necessary courses at USC or elsewhere.
 Admission is for the fall semester only.
 The supplemental application deadline is March 1.

 School of Fine Arts (B.F.A. and B.A.)
 A supplemental application and slide portfolios are required of all applicants to the B.F.A. and B.A.
 (Studio Arts) programs.
-Supplemental applications may be downloaded from the school's Web site (www.usc.edu/finearts).
+Supplemental applications may be downloaded from the schoolís Web site (finarts.usc.edu).
 Applicants may contact the USC School of Fine Arts, Watt Hall 104, Los Angeles, CA 90089-0292, (213) 740-2787, for questions about applications and required supplementary materials.

 Department of Occupational Science and Occupational Therapy The major in occupational therapy leading to the bachelor of science degree is open to USC students only.
 Students should apply to USC in an undergraduate major of their choice and list Pre-Occupational Therapy (POT) as their pre-professional emphasis.
 Applications to the major may be submitted to the Occupational Science and Occupational Therapy Department at any time.
 Admission to the program is competitive.
-Students who plan to enroll in the program after 2004 will be required to obtain a master's degree in occupational therapy in order to practice in the profession.
-For detailed information and the departmental application form write or call the USC Department of Occupational Science and Occupational Therapy, 1540 Alcazar Street, Los Angeles, CA 90089-9003, (866) 385-4250 or visit the department's Web site (www.usc.edu/hsc/ihp/ot).
+Students are required to obtain a masterís degree in occupational therapy in order to practice in the profession.
+For detailed information and the departmental application form write or call the USC Department of Occupational Science and Occupational Therapy, 1540 Alcazar Street, Los Angeles, CA 90089-9003, (866) 385-4250 or visit the departmentís Web site (www.usc.edu/schools/ihp/ot).

 School of Pharmacy Applicants are admitted to fall semester only.
 Information about pre-pharmacy course requirements and admission directly from high school (TAP: Trojan Admission Pre-Pharmacy program) is provided here.
 All applicants should contact the School of Pharmacy for instructions and a separate application by writing or calling the USC School of Pharmacy, 1985 Zonal Avenue, Los Angeles, CA 90089-9121, (323) 442-1466 or visiting the Web site (www.usc.edu/schools/pharmacy).